 Before having my son, I was all in as a girl mom.

 As a female, I know all the things that I’m glad my parents taught me, and the things I wish they would’ve spent more time talking about, so while parenting them hasn’t been a total breeze, it has come a little more naturally.

-As my pregnancy progresses, I find myself wondering how the dynamic in our family will change.
-I wonder what he will look like and who he will be.
+As my pregnancy progressed, I found myself wondering how the dynamic in our family would change.

 If You Are Dark Skinned, People Will Identify You As a Black Man